MattSchott/Video-Activity-Measurement/README.md

 # Video Activity Tracker
 ![tracks](https://github.com/user-attachments/assets/46f2e7f3-ba65-4297-94ba-51e361eb4674)

-This tracker compares videos frame by frame and deletes non-moving background.
+This tracker compares videos frame-by-frame and removes non-moving background.
 It highlights moving objects as white.
-The amount of white values are calculated in percent.
+The amount of white is calculated as a percentage.

-First you have to identify your regions of interest (ROIs) by clicking with the mouse on the top left and lower right corner of the ROIs.
-In the end press Esc to exit the ROI marking.
+First you need to identify your regions of interest (ROIs) by clicking on the upper left and lower right corner of each ROI.
+When finished, press Esc to exit the ROI selection.

-Then the video will be analysed and a precentage will be calculated.
-If the noise in the data is too high play around with the starting variables BRIGHTEN, BLUR, CLAHE, THRESHINTERACTIVE, THRESH2, BACKGROUNDSUB.
+The video will then be analysed and a percentage calculated.
+If the noise in the data is too high, play around with the start variables BRIGHTEN, BLUR, CLAHE, THRESHINTERACTIVE, THRESH2, BACKGROUNDSUB.

 Keys
 ----